Graduate Application Checklist

 - You may send additional documents such as published papers to be included in your file.
 These documents may be sent to the Graduate Program Coordinator via email or via post office mail at the addresses below.

-- Applicants need to have all materials in the department for fall semester by January 10, and by July 1 for spring semester.
+- Applicants need to have all materials submitted by January 10th to start fall semester, and by August 10th to start spring semester.

 - Additional material that you wish to submit to be part of your application file, may be sent to: